gregorias/anki-code-highlighter/DEV.md

 which is being able to highlight code.
 It's non-intrusive, the added styles should not interfere with users' preexisting settings as they are namespaced by a class (`hljs` or `pygments`).

+### Alternative methods of using highlight.js

+I've added each highlight.js language as a separate script to assets/, and then used another JS script to dynamically load languages.
+This method led to visible lag in rendering as the number of languages grew, so I abandoned this.

+I've then tried detecting which languages are used in the card.
+I had a bug, where I did not properly account for language aliases.
+I've abandoned this way, because I figured that it would way more fool-proof to just use a single highlight.js bundle that has all languages.
+Loading that single file seems to be fast.

 ## Updating Python